nvinayvarma189/TinyComputationGraph/README.md

 **Main motivation:**
 I was using Kubeflow at work.
 As a workflow orchestrator, it excels in the reliability department but I hated the development experience of writing pipelines.
 It felt like it was getting in my way of writing Python code.

-I wanted to explore the concept of computational graphs and an easier, flexible, non-obstructive way to create them.
+I wanted to explore the concept of computational graphs and an easier, more flexible, non-obstructive way to create them.

 # Features
 1. Can create dynamic graphs in a nested fashion.